Skenvy/dotfiles/.gnupg/README.md

 ## Export/Import a key
 A public and or private key can be exported with `--export` + `--armour`|`--armour` to make it base64 readable rather than the otherwise default binary output.
 Both the default binary stream and the `--armour`'d base64 output can be imported with `--import`.
 If you are exporting and importing the private key, it includes the public key, so there is no need to do both.
 ### Export a public key for GitHub
+> [!TIP]
-Refer to the above section on listing keys and configuring git.
+> Refer to the above section on [listing keys and configuring git](../.gnupg/README.md#listing-keys-and-configuring-git).
 Use the example `gpg --armor --export 1234567890ABCDEF` with whatever your key's ID is.
 You should get a pretty printed public key block.
-Upload this entire output to your GitHub account settings.
+Upload this entire output to your [GitHub account settings "SSH and GPG keys"](https://github.com/settings/keys) ([new gpg key entry form](https://github.com/settings/gpg/new)).
 ### Exporting and Importing between Windows and WSL
 As far as we are concerned here with using GPG and the same keys across both WSL and Windows, we can create the keys in one, and export them then import them in the other, and then securely delete the exported private keys.
 ```bash